mohamedassaker/DevOps-Project-Continuous-Integration-and-Deployment-with-Jenkins/README.md

 # DevOps Project - Continuous Integration and Deployment with Jenkins

 This project demonstrates a Continuous Integration (CI) and Continuous Deployment (CD) pipeline using Jenkins, Docker, and Maven.
-The pipeline automates the build, test, and deployment processes for a Java Maven application.
+The pipeline automates the build, containerize, test, and deployment processes for a Java Maven application.

 ## Project Structure